Printer Working Group

 The Printer Working Group (PWG) is a Program of the IEEE Industry Standard and Technology Organization (ISTO) with members including printer and multi-function device manufacturers, print server developers, operating system providers, print management application developers, and industry experts.
 Originally founded in 1991 as the Network Printing Alliance, the PWG is chartered to make printers, multi-function devices, and the applications and operating systems supporting them work together better.

 The PWG enjoys an open standards development process.
-Everyone is welcome to contribute to the development of our documents and standards, serve as editors, and participate in interoperability tests.
+Everyone is welcome to contribute to the development of their documents and standards, serve as editors, and participate in interoperability tests.
 Members may additionally serve as officers in the various working groups.
 Voting Members approve the documents and standards for publication and may serve as officers of the PWG.

 Workgroups

 The PWG has two active workgroups: the Internet Printing Protocol workgroup and the Imaging Device Security workgroup.

 The Internet Printing Protocol workgroup develops and maintains the Internet Printing Protocol (IPP) and maintains the Printer MIB, Job Monitoring MIB, Finishers MIB, and various PWG-specific MIBs used via the Simple Network Monitoring Protocol (SNMP).
 IPP is supported by almost all network printers, is the basis of the various driverless printing standards including AirPrint, IPP Everywhere, Mopria, and Wi-Fi Direct Print Services, and is used by various print spoolers including CUPS.

 The Imaging Device Security (IDS) workgroup develops and maintains security-related standards and best practices, and has a liaison with the Common Criteria organization in order to develop and maintain the current Hardcopy Device (HCD) Collaborative Protection Profile (cPP).